Southern Local Junior/Senior High School

 Southern Local Junior/Senior High School is a public high school near Salineville, Ohio, United States.
-It is the only secondary school in the Southern Local School District.
-Athletic teams compete as the Southern Local Indians in the Ohio High School Athletic Association as a member of the Eastern Ohio Athletic Conference as well as the Ohio Valley Athletic Conference.
+It is the only high school in the Southern Local School District.
+Athletic teams are known as the Southern Local Indians and compete as a member of the Ohio High School Athletic Association in the Eastern Ohio Athletic Conference and the Ohio Valley Athletic Conference.

 Academics

-According to the National Center for Education Statistics, in 2019, the school reported an enrollment of 389 pupils in grades 7th through 12th, with 386 pupils eligible for a federal free or reduced-price lunch.
-The school employed 20.30 teachers, yielding a student–teacher ratio of 19.16.
 Southern Local Junior/Senior High School offers courses in the traditional American curriculum.
 Entering their third and fourth years, students can elect to attend the Columbiana County Career and Technical Center in Lisbon as either a part-time or full-time student.

 Athletics

-The following is an alphabetical list of sports offered by the high school.
+Southern Local Junior/Senior High School currently offers: